-The not so popular, not so well known member of the Azalea family are Exbury Azaleas which are deciduous, which means that they are not evergreens.
+The not so popular, not so well known member of the Azalea family is Exbury Azaleas which are deciduous, which means that they are not evergreens.
 Many people don’t consider Azaleas evergreens because they don’t have needles, but the most popular, the most readily available Azaleas are Evergreen Azaleas.
-They are red, white, pink and lavender with some variations or those colors.
+They are red, white, pink, and lavender with some variations of those colors.

 Exbury Deciduous Azaleas are obviously not an evergreen, they do lose their leaves during the winter, but they are striking when in bloom!
 And . . . they are colorful in ways that evergreen Azaleas are not because many of them are brilliant orange and yellow.
 They grow taller than an evergreen azalea and can be used where you normally might use something like a Rhododendron or Viburnum.